Steven Levitan Productions

-Steven Levitan Productions (also known as Levitan Productions) is an American television production company founded by television producer and writer Steven Levitan.
-It is known for producing the long-running series Modern Family.
+Steven Levitan Productions (also known as Levitan Productions) is an American television production company founded in 1994 by television producer and writer Steven Levitan.
+The company is known for producing the series Modern Family.

+History

+Steven Levitan Productions was founded in 1994 in Beverly Hills, California by American television producer, director, and screenwriter Steven Levitan.
 In July 2006, Levitan co-partnered with Christopher Lloyd to set up Lloyd-Levitan Productions at 20th Century Fox.

 In March 2014, the company entered a four-year overall deal with 20th Century Fox Television.
 In September 2019, the company entered a five-year overall deal with 20th Television.